Here are a few basic terms you'll want to know before you don a mask and head out for your first Carnival experience.

 Purple, green and gold

 You'll want to sample this Carnival tradition for sure.
-Sweet dough twisted and shaped into an oblong is heavily decorated with icing and purple, green and gold sugar crystals.
+Sweet dough twisted and shaped into an oval is decorated with icing and purple, green and gold sugar crystals depending on the bakery you get it from.
 King cake is actually more bread than cake.
-Be alert: By tradition, a plastic baby is "hidden" in every king cake, and if you happen to find it in your slice, you are responsible for providing the next king cake for the party!
+Be alert: By tradition, a plastic baby is "hidden" in every king cake, this is because Epiphany comes from a Greek word that means "to show."
+Jesus first showed himself to the three wisemen and to the world on this day.
+As a symbol of this Holy Day, a tiny plastic baby is placed inside each King Cake.
+If you're the lucky one to find the baby in your slice, you provide the king cake for the next gathering!
 Add this king cake recipe to your celebrations.